nikita-olechko/Backtesting-Trading-Strategies/README.md

 Capable of running multiple backtests with different strategies simultaneously Includes a sample testing strategy based on 60-period SMA

+Note: An updated version of this system exists in Python in the complementary repository 'Live-Algorithmic-Trading-In-Python'.
+It has many improved features, functionality, and is being monitored and updated.
+If you intend to use this system for live trading, building neural network models, or performing heavy-duty analysis, I encourage you to look into the other repository.

-# Requirements:
+# Requirements

 R version 3.5 or higher
 R packages: quantstrat, PerformanceAnalytics, TTR Interactive Brokers account
-IBKR Trader Workstation installed, open, and running on port 4000 (not the default)
+IBKR Trader Workstation installed, open, and running on port 4000 (this is not the default port)

-# Setup and Usage:
+# Setup and Usage

 Clone the repository to your local machine.